 Conclusion:

-In conclusion, transferring sale proceeds from Iran to the United States necessitates meticulous attention to detail and strict adherence to U.S. financial regulations, particularly those enforced by OFAC.
+In conclusion, transferring sale proceeds from a sanctioned country to the United States necessitates meticulous attention to detail and strict adherence to U.S. financial regulations, particularly those enforced by OFAC.
 Understanding the necessity for authorized transactions, employing currency exchange brokers, and utilizing third-country banks as intermediaries are crucial steps to ensure compliance.
-Moreover, avoiding any association with designated or blocked persons and refraining from activities that constitute new investments in Iran is essential to prevent potential legal consequences.
+Moreover, avoiding any association with designated or blocked persons and refraining from activities that constitute new investments in a sanctioned country is essential to prevent potential legal consequences.

 To safeguard your financial interests and ensure compliance with both OFAC regulations and U.S. federal tax laws, we recommend a two-step approach: